Restore a WorkSpace in WorkSpaces Personal - Amazon WorkSpaces

-Restoring a WorkSpace recreates both the root volume and user volume, based on the most recent snapshots of these volumes that were created when the WorkSpace was healthy.
-Restoring a WorkSpace deletes less data than rebuilding a WorkSpace.
-However, it requires you to have snapshots of both the root volume and user volume, while rebuilding a WorkSpace only requires a snapshot of the user volume.
-To rebuild a WorkSpace, see Rebuild a WorkSpace.
+Restoring a WorkSpace recreates both the root volume and user volume using a snapshot of each volume that was taken when the WorkSpace was health.
+Restoring a WorkSpace rolls back the data on both the root and user volumes to the point in time when the snapshots were created.
+Rebuilding a WorkSpace only rolls back the data on the user volume.
+This means that restoring requires you to have snapshots of both the root volume and user volume, while rebuilding a WorkSpace only requires a snapshot of the user volume.
+To rebuild a WorkSpace, see Rebuild a WorkSpace in WorkSpaces Personal.

 Restoring a WorkSpace causes the following to occur:

-• The root volume (for Microsoft Windows, drive C; for Linux, /) is restored to the most recent snapshot.
-Any applications that were installed, or system settings that were changed after the most recent snapshot was created, are lost.
+• The root volume (for Microsoft Windows, drive C; for Linux, /) is restored to the date and time specified using a snapshot.
+Any applications that were installed, or system settings that were changed after the snapshot was created, are lost.

-• The user volume (for Microsoft Windows, the D drive; for Linux, /home) is recreated from the most recent snapshot.
+• The user volume (for Microsoft Windows, the D drive; for Linux, /home) is recreated to the date and time specified using a snapshot.
 The current contents of the user volume are overwritten.

 When snapshots are taken